masonfox/blog/_posts/2025-11-06-emacs-org-roam-mobile-workflow.md

 This way, they're always accessible on my home screen.

 ## Auto-Commit
-While I don't use it because I often feel I'm in-and-out of my writing app to frequently, you could "auto-commit" changes via a shortcut whenever your writing app closes.
+While I don't use it because I feel I'm in-and-out of my writing app frequently, you could "auto-commit" changes via a shortcut whenever your writing app closes.

 Just configure the "Push Note Changes" shortcut to run whenever your writing app closes via Shortcut Automations.